-- Construction was completed on the new Town Hall complex, and the Town took occupancy in September 2012. - Construction has started on the remodel of the former town hall for the police department and is expected to be completed in September 2013.
+Construction was completed on the remodel of the former town hall for the police department and the department took occupancy in October 2013.

-Budget Highlights for the Fiscal Year Ending June 30, 2014
+Budget Highlights for the Fiscal Year Ending June 30, 2015

-The Town of Mint Hill relies on property taxes for approximately 58% of the General Fund Budget Revenues.
+The Town of Mint Hill relies on property taxes for approximately 56% of the General Fund Budget Revenues.
 The assessment of all property located in the Town of Mint Hill is provided to us by Mecklenburg County.
-The assessed property value is projected at \$2,314,887,205.
-The General Fund tax rate remains at 27¢ per one hundred dollars (\$100) valuation of property with an average collection rate of 98%.
+The assessed property value is projected at \$2,328,074,761.
+The General Fund tax rate remains at 27¢ per one hundred dollars (\$100) valuation of property with an average collection rate of 96%.

 The State of North Carolina grants local governments the authority to levy a local sales tax of up to 2.5%, with the state sales tax.
 Mecklenburg County levies this tax with Mint Hill receiving sales tax revenues based on an Ad Valorem basis.
-The fiscal year 2013-2014 sales tax projection is \$1,240,000.
-Data received from the North Carolina League of Municipalities suggests that this fiscal year's sales tax collections will result in an approximate 3.3% increase over the last fiscal year.
+The fiscal year 2014-2015 sales tax projection is \$1,300,000.
+Data received from the North Carolina League of Municipalities suggests that this fiscal year's sales tax collections will result in an approximate 3.75% increase over the last fiscal year.